 Pyrite at a Glance

-Pyrite is the stone of wealth and willpower — a brassy metallic mineral that fires up the Solar Plexus, attracts abundance, and creates an impenetrable shield against negativity.
+Pyrite is a stone of wealth and willpower.
+This brassy metallic mineral fires up the Solar Plexus, attracts abundance, and creates a strong energetic shield against negativity.

-“I am a powerful creator of abundance and I take confident action toward my goals.”
+“I create abundance and take confident action toward what I want.”

 Cleanse with moonlight or smudging; NEVER use water; store in a dry environment to prevent oxidation